LinArcX/TvDoon/README.md

 !["tvdoon"](http://uupload.ir/files/s1ia_screenshot_from_2017-03-24_13-42-08.png "tvdoon")

 ## Installation
-1. if you are an arch user,it reside in AUR repo.just type: `packer -S tvdoon-git`
+1. if you are an arch user,it reside in AUR repo.just type:
+    `packer -S tvdoon-git`
+2. if you have ubuntu, suse, fedora or any other linux distry; make sure python and pip have been installed on your machine.then:
+    `sudo pip install tvdoon`

 ## Usage
 1. type in your terminal: